wyattlam1/wyattlam1.github.io/_posts/2015-08-27-lake-tahoe.markdown

 <div class="img-section-divider"></div>

 After walking away with such great shots of the sunset at Sand Harbor, Wilson and I decided we could not leave Tahoe without capturing a sunrise.
 We were leaving the day after, so why not take the last chance?
+Wake up at 4:30am for the sunrise?
+Ok.

 > 4:30am &nbsp;&nbsp; - &nbsp;&nbsp; Wake up.